DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 });
 ```

 You can use [TestCafe selectors](../selecting-page-elements/selectors/README.md) instead of the native `querySelector` and `querySelectorAll` methods.
 Pass these selectors to the client function's [dependencies](README.md#optionsdependencies) option and call them as regular functions.
-This gives you the benefits of TestCafe [automatic wait mechanism](../built-in-waiting-mechanisms.md).
+You can use chains of [selector methods](../selecting-page-elements/selectors/functional-style-selectors.md) instead of complex CSS strings for more transparent syntax.